en-atul/universal-command-enforcer/README.md

    ```

    **⚠️ Important:** After running the `setup-project` script, you must reload your shell for the changes to take effect in your current terminal session.

+   >In a typical project, the preinstall script is usually enough to prevent incorrect commands from running.
+However, setup-project becomes especially useful in more complex architectures.
+So, don’t be confused — even if the preinstall script seems to do the job, there’s still a reason for the setup-project shell configuration to exist.

 3. **Test the enforcement:**
    ```bash